For your free copy of

 These methods work just as well.

-The powders come in all diferent colours and textures, from superfine to ultra thick.
+The powders come in all different colours and textures, from superfine to ultra thick.
 Some are vibrant colours and others are antique effects.
-Try mixing diferent colours together.
+Try mixing different colours together.

 Sprinkling some glitter in makes another effect.
 Experiment and see what you get.

-With your heat gun work slowly over the powder, heating one bit at a time and watch it melt.
-It turns into a raised shiny surface as you watch.
+Allow the heat tool to get good and hot before you start and then work it slowly over the powder, heating one bit at a time and watch it melt.
+It turns into a raised shiny surface as you watch

 Step 1